Indiana Bike Trail Maps

 Google Maps - This gives you a lot of functionality.
 Here are some points to remember.

-• Google maps - This is pretty good, but the colors that distinguish the bike only trails from the roads that have
+• Google maps - This is pretty good, but the colors are the same for a lane drawn on a busy road and a bike only path.

-• You need to go to layers and select the Bike layer. (if you don’t know how to do it then google it)
+• You need to go to layers and select the Bike layer or you don’t see the bike lanes at all. (if you don’t know how to do it then google it)

 • When you get directions, you can choose “by bike” then Google will route you via bike routes.
 Google seems to give equal preference to the Bike only trails and bike friendly roads.
 For this reason you may want to just do directions to an intermediate point and not your final destination.